How To Handle Electrical Wiring In Garage Renovations Without Zapping Your Enthusiasm (Or Yourself!)

 | High-End Fixtures/Finishes | $$$+ | Smart switches, designer fixtures, under-cabinet lighting add cost. |

 FYI, this is why getting detailed quotes from a few qualified garage conversion contractors near you is crucial.
 Compare scope, not just the bottom line.
 Ask what’s included.
-A1 ADU Contractor Los Angeles provides transparent, detailed quotes upfront so there are no shocking surprises later.
+A1 ADU Contractor provides transparent, detailed quotes upfront so there are no shocking surprises later.
 We get it, cost matters, but safe, code-compliant power is non-negotiable.

 DIY Electrical?
 Let’s Have a Reality Check (With a Dash of Sarcasm)